antoniosignore/creditcard-ddd/README.md

 For particular test I have used the Axon Server (recently announced on the 18th of October) as event bus and events db to implement the CQRS Event Sourcing and the Event driven pattern.

+### AGGREGATE

+Decide what is the Root Aggregate: in this example it is clearly the Game and then attached to it the players, the current latest number and so on.

+The Aggregate is implemented in:

+    CreditCardAggregate.java

+This is a clear example of a Non-Anemic model implementation: the class repreenting the data includes also business logic.

+# Structure of the App

+The Credit card application is split into four parts, using four sub-packages of `com/sapient/demo/creditcard`:
+* The `api` package contains the ([Kotlin](https://kotlinlang.org/)) sourcecode of the messages and entity.
+They form the API (sic) of the application.
+* The `command` package contains the Creditcard Aggregate class, with all command- and associated eventsourcing handlers.
+* The `query` package provides the query handlers, with their associated event handlers.
+* The `gui` package contains the [Vaadin](https://vaadin.com/)-based Web GUI.

+### Command/Events as messages.

+Define in one Kotlin  file the command and events that mode the state of the system:

+    com/sapient/demo/creditcard/api/api.kt

+Kotlin is particularly effective to provide in very concise way all the commands and events in the system.

+### Command and Query models

+    com/sapient/demo/creditcard/command
+    com/sapient/demo/creditcard/query

+### GUI

+    com/sapient/demo/creditcard/gui

+### EventSourcing

+Axon server

+I adoped the default embedded EventSource provided by Axon to keep it simple

+### TEST FIRST

+Axon provide test fictures that allow the user to write tests in given()/when()/expect() fashion which is formidable because allows the programmer to write the tests thinking about commands and events (or error) to be expected.

+    io/axoniq/labs/game/commandmodel/CreditCardAggregateTest.java

+Warning: test with given older events are not working yet with the external event store (working with Axon people to solve the issue)

 ## Microservices decomposition

 The app can be run in various modes, using [Spring-boot Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html): by selecting a specific profile, only the corresponding parts of the app will be active.
 Select none, and the default behaviour is activated, which activates everything.
 This way you can experiment with Axon in a (structured) monolith as well as in micro-services.